Content Model

 articles/deep-dive.md → /articles/deep-dive

-articles/default.md → /articles (reserved stem — the listing page)
+articles/default.md → /articles (reserved stem — listing page)

 Core ideas